m3dwards/longmynd.org/content/weather/weather-from-24th-november.md

 title: Weather from 24th November
 date: 2025-11-28T11:41:20.786Z
 ---
+Windy at present, but it is due to drop gradually during the day and back to the SW.
+My guess is HG flyable  at the Mynd until late on, possibly being suitable for PG's in the afternoon.
+Late afternoon our SW sites likely to be a better bet to ridge soar.

+\--------------------------

 Sunday forecasts are still varying massively, but all agree dry and not a howling gale.  will keep an eye on things as they settle to some consus of forecast opinion.

 \-------------------